EV Charger Circuit Load Calculator

 - Voltage drop

-- The voltage lost across conductor resistance during charging.
+- The voltage lost across conductor resistance while current flows to the charger.

 - Circular mil